Q 1. Name the following:

 Ans: The adaptations of leaf for photosynthesis are as follows:

-Ans: Cellulose is difficult to digest and hence takes a longer time for complete digestion which is why herbivores need a comparatively longer small intestine.
+Ans: Cellulose is difficult to digest and hence takes a long time for complete digestion which is why herbivores need a comparatively longer small intestine.
 Meat is easy to digest and hence carnivores like tigers have a comparatively shorter small intestine.

 Ans: Herbivores eat grass and need a longer small intestine to allow complete digestion of cellulose.
 But carnivores cannot digest cellulose, and therefore they have a shorter intestine.